-->

 👉 Also Read: Best Car Insurance Coverage Comparison Guide 2025

-2. Inflation & Rising Repair Costs
+2. Persistent Inflation & Soaring Repair Costs

-• Skilled labor shortages drive up wages.
+• Skilled labor shortages mean higher wages for technicians.

-3. Climate Change & Extreme Weather
+3. Climate Change & Extreme Weather Events

-4. Electric Vehicles (EVs) and Insurance
+4. Electric Vehicles (EVs) and Their Insurance Costs

-• Battery replacement costs can exceed $10,000.
+• Battery replacement costs alone can easily exceed $10,000, presenting a substantial risk for insurers.

 “Car insurance rates 2025 comparison by state”